geoant1/exploring_replay/README.md

 # Overview
 The repository is structured as follows:
 - `paper/code` contains all models and maze configurations
+- - `paper/code/bandit` contains code for the bandit simulations
+  - `paper/code/maze` contains code for the Tolman maze simulations
+  - `paper/code/mazes` contains maze configurations
-- `paper/figures_code` contains scripts which can be run to generate the data and any individual figure in the manuscript
+- `paper/figures_code` contains scripts which can be run to generate the data and any individual figure in the manuscript.
+Each individual figure has its own folder.
+Note that the figures were additionally assembled using Inkscape.

 # Software requirements
 ## OS requirements